nimritagames/Insta_Reload/Assets/InstaReload/README.md

 ### Q: Can I hot reload in Edit Mode?
 A: Not currently.
 Edit Mode reload is more complex (Unity's inspector, scene state, etc.).
 May add in future.

-### Q: Why can't I add new methods?
+### Q: How are new methods handled?
-A: New methods have no call sites.
-Unity's compiled code was built before that method existed.
-Solutions:
-- Virtual Engine (dispatcher pattern)
-- Restart Play Mode
+A: Entry points now dispatch through HotReloadDispatcher, so new methods are callable when reached from dispatched Unity lifecycle methods.
+If a call site is not dispatched, you still need a Play Mode restart.

 ### Q: Does this work with IL2CPP?
 A: No. IL2CPP converts to C++ at build time.
 This only works in Mono builds (Editor + Mono builds).